Why Dark Web Monitoring is Smart for Your Small Business

 One of the most common ways your data can be breached is when employees login to third-party providers.

-For example, when your employees use their work email on websites like those shown below, they’re at risk of having these emails and passwords exposed in a data breach, or actually used to create a data breach.
-(This list was compiled by ID Agent.
-More about them below.)
+When your employees use their work email on websites like those shown below, they’re at risk of having these emails and passwords exposed in a data breach, or actually used to create a data breach.

 9 Ways Your Employees’ Work Credentials Can Lead to a Breach